thelfer/tfel/docs/web/tfel-check.md

 eqnPrefixTemplate: "($$i$$)"
 ---

-`tfel-check` is a tool designed to launch unit-tests and provide tools to test the outputs. `tfel-check` mostly targets scientific applications which do not have in-house ability to compare their results to reference results.
+`tfel-check` is a tool designed to automate unit tests for scientific applications and provide utilities to compare their outputs against reference results.
+It is particularly useful for applications that lack built-in validation capabilities.

 # Overview

 ## Basic usage

-The basic usage of `tfel-check` is simply to call `tfel-check` without
+The simplest way to use `tfel-check` is to invoke it without arguments:
-options:

 ~~~~{.bash}
 $ tfel-check
 ~~~~

-`tfel-check` will then execute the tests and comparisons described in every file with the extension `.check` in the current directory and, recursively, in all the subdirectories.
-The syntax of of those files are described in Section @sec:tfel_check:input_files.
+This executes all `.check` files in the current directory and its subdirectories.
+The syntax of `.check` files is described in Section @sec:tfel_check:input_files.

-One may also specify only a set of files to be considered, as follows:
+To run specific test files, list them explicitly:

 ~~~~{.bash}
 $ tfel-check test1.check test2.check
 ~~~~

-One may also specify a configuration file using the `--config` command line option, as follows:
+A configuration file can be specified using the `--config` option:

 ~~~~{.bash}
 $ tfel-check --config=test.config
 ~~~~

-The configuration files are described in Section
+Configuration files are described in Section @sec:tfel_check:configuration_files.
-@sec:tfel_check:configuration_files.

-Substitution strings can be specified in configuration files or in the command line, as follows:
+Substitution strings can be defined in configuration files or via the command line:

 ~~~~{.bash}
 $ tfel-check --@python@=python3.5
 ~~~~

-With this option, every occurrence of `@python@` will be replaced by `python3.5`.
+This replaces all occurrences of `@python@` with `python3.5`.

 ## Parallelization

-The commands described in different `.check` files can now be run in distinct processes.
+Commands in different `.check` files can be executed in parallel processes.

-Note that the command described in a `.check` are still run sequentially.
+Commands within a single `.check` file are always run sequentially.

-By default, as in previous versions, only one process is used.

-### Specifying the number of jobs run simultaneously
+By default, `tfel-check` uses a single process.

+### Controlling parallel execution

-The command line argument `--jobs` (`-j`) allow specifying the number of jobs run simultaneously.
+The `--jobs` (`-j`) option specifies the number of parallel jobs.

-If no option is given to `--jobs`, the number of available cores is used, if the system provide this information.
+If not provided, `tfel-check` uses the number of available CPU cores.

+#### Job limit

-#### Limit on the number of jobs
+By default, the number of jobs cannot exceed the available CPU cores.

-By default, this number must be lower than the number of cores available.
-This limit can be discarded by passing`--discard-jobs-limit=true` to `tfel-check`.
+This restriction can be disabled with `--discard-jobs-limit=true`.

 ### Caution

-The user must take care that the commands described in `.check` files can be run in parallel.
+Ensure that parallel execution is safe for your test suite:

-- the jobs shall no exhaust memory.
+- Jobs must not exhaust available memory.
-- the jobs shall not access concurrently to the same resources.
+- Jobs must not concurrently access shared resources (e.g., files, directories).

-A typical example of conflict would be to have two `.check` files in the same directory that call `mfront` to build somes shared libraries: the two `MFront`'s processes may write concurrently files in the `src` and `include` directories, leading to an undefined behaviour.
+For example, running two `.check` files that invoke `mfront` to build shared libraries in the same directory may cause race conditions, as both processes could write to `src/` or `include/` simultaneously.

-Another example would be to use `@CleanDirectories` and `@CleanFiles` commands inappropriately and erase data used by commands of other `.check` files.
+Similarly, improper use of `@CleanDirectories` or `@CleanFiles` may delete data required by other `.check` files.

-### Synchronizing the output on the terminal
+### Terminal output synchronization

-By default, the output on the terminal are **not** synchronized, which means that the completion of every individual step (command execution, results comparisons, etc.) in a job is displayed immediately.
+By default, terminal output is **not synchronized**, meaning that individual steps (command execution, comparisons, etc.) are displayed immediately.

-Using the command line argument `--synchronize-terminal-output` (which expects a boolean option), this behaviour can be changed.
-If synchronized, the output of each job is stored in a buffer and then displayed at the end of the job completion.
+To synchronize output, use `--synchronize-terminal-output=true`.
+This buffers each job's output and displays it only after the job completes.

 ## A first example

-Let us consider this simple test file:
+Consider the following simple `.check` file:

 ~~~~{.cxx}
 @Requires {"tfel::madnex","mfront::python"};